-The Renaissance is a super important period in art history and I wanted my kids to be familiar with some of the most famous paintings and artists as a part of their cultural education.
-So I made this set of 12 printable Renaissance Art Cards, which I am also sharing with you.
-You’re welcome.
+The Renaissance is a super important period in art history and I wanted my kids to be familiar with some of the most famous paintings and artists as a part of their cultural education, so I made this set of 12 printable Renaissance Art Cards.

 Note: Several of the paintings in the Art Cards show nudes; just a heads up.

-On each card a date, or approximate date, of when the piece was done is included.
+On each card, a date (or approximate date) when the piece was done is included.
 Arrange the cards in chronological order.
 Can you see a progression of technique, style, or subject matter?
 Can you arrange the cards in other ways according to different categories?

 After the kids are familiar with these pieces, they can look up the artist online or in art books and see if they can recognize his style in other paintings.